viamrobotics/docs/docs/viam/_index.md

 Additional SDKs are coming soon, including Rust, Java, C++, and Flutter.

 TLS certificates provided by [app.viam.com](https://app.viam.com) ensure that all communication is authenticated and encrypted.
-Viam uses {{< glossary_tooltip term_id="webrtc" >}} to create secure peer-to-peer paths between robots and clients for fast, low latency communication.
+Viam uses {{< glossary_tooltip term_id="webrtc" >}} to create secure peer-to-peer paths between robots and clients for fast, low-latency communication.
 The Viam cloud does not receive any command or control information regarding your robots, ensuring low latency, robustness, and privacy.
 With WebRTC established, Viam uses {{< glossary_tooltip term_id="grpc" text="gRPC" >}} so you can program your robot in many common programming languages.